Home

 Reply - Answer

 Fiberglass delamination is an issue that a lot of older houseboats can suffer from which can be due to water infiltrating between the layers of fiberglass matting.
-It is repairable, however it requires time and money.
+It is repairable, however it requires plenty of time and money.

 Areas to look at for damage, stress, delamination or rot would be the transom, motor mounts, stringers, roof, decks, upper structure and all areas where water can sit.